mbentley124/cse280/progress_report_9.md

 ### Goals for next week
 - More User Interface updates including a floating panel allowing users to select routes
+- Figure out how to connect the backend to the database
+- Setup backend on server

 ## Individual Member Contributions